rangle/ngCourse2/handout/routing/route_guards.md

 When `canActivate` returns true, the user can activate the route.
 When `canActivate` returns false, the user cannot access the route.
 In the above example, we allow access when the user is logged in.

-We can do other things in the `canActivate` function as well such as notify the user that they can't access that part of the application, or redirect them to the login page.
+`canActivate` can also be used to notify the user that they can't access that part of the application, or redirect them to the login page.

 [See Official Definition for CanActivate](https://angular.io/docs/ts/latest/api/router/index/CanActivate-interface.html)

 ## Implementing CanDeactivate ##

-`CanDeactivate` works in a similar way to `CanActivate`, however there are some important differences.
+`CanDeactivate` works in a similar way to `CanActivate` but there are some important differences.
 The `canDeactivate` function passes the component being deactivated as an argument to the function:

 ```javascript
 export interface CanDeactivate<T> {